<< Previous wine Next wine >>

 100% Albarino.
 Vines planted from 1954-1964.
 Tended in sandy and granite soil at sea level.

 Cies shows clean acidity and a strong mineral character that together are a perfect match for shellfish, seafood and lighter salads.

-VINIFICATION AND AGEING: Half the wine is oak aged for 12 months and half is aged in stainless steel tanks.
-The portion aged in oak goes through ageing (elevage) in large, 225 and 60 lit barrels.
+Half the wine is oak aged for 12 months and half is aged in stainless steel tanks.
+The portion aged in oak goes through ageing (elevage) in two large 2,000 liter barrels.
 The wine does not undergo malolactic fermentation.